CODA MUSIC AND ARTS TRUST DATA PROTECTION POLICY

 - Servers containing personal data should be sited in a secure location, away from general office space

 - Data should be backed up frequently.
 Those backups should be tested regularly, in line with the organisation’s standard backup procedures

 - Data should never be saved directly to laptops or other mobile devices like tablets or smart phones

 - All servers and computers containing data should be protected by approved security software and a firewall

-Personal data is of no value to Coda Music Trust unless the organization can make use of it.
+Personal data is of no value to Coda Music and Arts Trust unless the organisation can make use of it.
 However, it is when personal data is accessed and used that it can be at the greatest risk of loss, corruption or theft:

 - When working with personal data, employees should ensure the screens of their computers are always locked when left unattended

 - Personal data should not be shared informally.
 In particular, it should never be sent by email, as this form of communication is not secure

 - Data must be encrypted before being transferred electronically.